LouisMPenrod/Portfolio/TurningPhase/README.md

 So, we trained some fish, ran some trials, and began to digitize the data.

 ## The Problem
 The software we use to digitize the high-speed videos is great at tracking objects and providing the positional data which we use for much of the analysis.
 Unfortunately, we need to indicate the onset and complete of each phase of the fish's response which the software does not provide a method to do so.
 I looked into using statistics to automatically determine the phases but noise and variation between our treatments made this complicated.
-I realized we would just have to manually determine the phases, but that would mean going back through the videos (**180,000 frames of videos**), determine the onset and completion of each phase and mark in an Excel document which phase occurs...Yikes
+I realized we would just have to manually determine the phases, but that would mean going back through the videos (**180,000 frames of videos**), determine the onset and completion of each phase and mark in an Excel document which phase occurs...Yikes!

 ## The Solution
 Since the determination of the phases had to be done manually, I figured I would create a tool in RStudio to simplify and speed up the process.